 To properly experience Bolivia's diverse ecosystems and rich culture, plan on at least 10 days.
 In that time, you can visit different regions and tour cities and villages.
 With five days or a week, it's possible to hit many highlights like the southern salt flats and the Bolivian Amazon.
 And if you can spare two weeks, go big with an in-depth exploration of indigenous villages and geological sites or a trekking adventure around highland volcanoes and high-altitude lakes.

 Make the Most of Your Time in Bolivia

 Chat with a local specialist who can help organize your trip.

-Consider yourself lucky if you have two weeks to spend in Bolivia: it's enough time to see many of the country's spectacular landscapes and cultural attractions.
+Consider yourself lucky if you have two weeks to spend in Bolivia: it's enough time to see many of the country's landscapes and cultural attractions.
 You could choose to focus on the Bolivian highlands, enjoying the colonial charm of Sucre, boating around Lake Titicaca, and driving through the one-of-a-kind Uyuni Salt Flats.
-Or you could plan your trip around exploring indigenous cultures, opting for an itinerary that takes you to the farthest reaches of the Amazon and the Andes.
-Another option is to combine ten days in Bolivia with a few more in Chile's Atacama Desert.
-Learn more about the possibilities by reading over the itineraries below.
+Or you could center your trip around exploring indigenous cultures, opting for an itinerary that takes you to the farthest reaches of the Amazon and the Andes.
+Another option is to combine 10 days in Bolivia with a few more in Chile's Atacama Desert.